-Usually the Soft Off resistor is roughly 10 times as high as the standard off resistor.
-However the proper value has to be very carefully evaluated in the system in accordance with the individual application parameters.
-Target is to stay within the short circuit proofed time of the IGBT but at the same time reduce the overvoltage below the maximum collector-emitter voltage of the IGBT.
+Usually the Soft Off resistor is roughly 10 times as high as the standard $R{G(off)}$.
+However, the proper value has to be very carefully evaluated in the system in accordance with the individual application parameters.
+The setup is a balance between staying within the maximum permitted short circuit time of the IGBT and on the other hand reducing the overvoltage below the maximum collector-emitter voltage of the IGBT.
+Please observe the individual SCSOA of your power semiconductor.